 “I have come to the world as its Light, to keep anyone who believes in Me from remaining in the dark.” —John 12:46

-Mark eventually returned to missionary work as Barnabas' partner.
+St. Mark eventually returned to missionary work as Barnabas’ partner.
 He later put together the earliest Gospel.
-In his Gospel, he highlights Jesus' healings of the blind (Mk 8:22; 10:46).
+In his Gospel, he highlights Jesus’ healings of the blind (Mk 8:22; 10:46).
 The very circumstance that may have traumatized him is now lifted up to the glory of God.
-Mark is an Easter person out of the dark tomb of fear into the risen light.
+Mark is an Easter person who went out of the dark tomb of fear into the risen light.

 Promise: “Whoever rejects Me and does not accept My words already has his judge, namely, the Word I have spoken — it is that which will condemn him on the last day.” —Jn 12:48